Julio Rodríguez: Postseason

 Rodríguez led the Mariners to their first postseason appearance since 2001, at the time the longest active playoff drought amongst the four major North American sports leagues.
 He led off all five Mariners postseason games, collecting five hits, three walks, and two hit by pitches in 28 plate appearances.
-He was hit by an Alek Manoah pitch to lead off Game 1 of the Wild Card Series against the Toronto Blue Jays, coming around to score the first run of a 4–0 win.
+He was hit by an Alek Manoah pitch to lead off Game 1 of the AL Wild Card Series against the Toronto Blue Jays, coming around to score the first run of a 4–0 win.
 Manoah hit Rodríguez again in the fifth inning of that game.
 Only five other players have been hit twice during a Wild Card game.

-Rodríguez's best game in October was Game 1 of the American League Division Series, when he hit a triple and a double, scoring three times in a loss to the Houston Astros.
-In Game 3, he made two difficult catches to prevent the Astros from scoring but was only 1-for-7 and made the final out in Seattle's 18-inning home loss.
+Rodríguez's best game in October was Game 1 of the AL Division Series (ALDS), when he hit a triple and a double, scoring three times in a loss to the Houston Astros.
+He and Brandon Nimmo were the only players to hit a triple in the postseason.
+In Game 3, Rodríguez made two difficult catches to prevent the Astros from scoring but was only 1-for-7 and made the final out in Seattle's 18-inning home loss.

 Contract extension

 On August 26, Rodríguez signed a long-term contract extension with Seattle.
 The contract lasts at least 8 years and, depending a team option in 2028 and a potential player option in 2030, that could last up to 14 years and be worth $470 million.
-Rodríguez's minimum earnings on the contract are $209 million, though he could opt out in 2030 if the team declines its option.
+Rodríguez's minimum guaranteed earnings on the contract are $209 million, though he could opt out in 2030 if the team declines its option.
 The contract includes a no-trade clause and bonuses for winning awards.
-It boosted his 2023 salary from a minimum of $720,000 to $21 million, including a signing bonus.
+It raised his 2023 salary from a minimum of $720,000 to $21 million, including a signing bonus.